 Several years ago I learned about EWG’s Skindeep website, the cosmetic database listing health and beauty products along with their ingredient safety ratings and health information.
 I checked it out, looked up my shampoo, conditioner, lotions, and sunscreen.
 And I was shocked!

 But I didn’t look up my cosmetics.
 After all, finding that perfect eyeliner or mascara that won’t smudge, or a lip color that will last can take years.
 Once you find your favorites, you’re loath to let them go.
 But are your cosmetics killing you?
+This short video on toxins in cosmetics is pretty eye-opening!

 How Bad Can a Little Mascara, Eyeliner, or Lip Gloss Be?